in the commons

 Location: FULTON STREET

-This FREE family-friendly event features recreational activities for all ages, a selection of bar drinks and street foods curated by Off the Grid, music and promotional appearances by Bonneville San Francisco KMVQ 99.7 FM, an open-air bazaar with one-of-a-kind goods created by local SF Etsy artisans, DIY arts and crafts activities and more.
+This FREE family-friendly event features recreational activities for all ages, a selection of street food curated by Off the Grid, music and promotional appearances by Bonneville San Francisco KMVQ 99.7 FM, an open-air bazaar with one-of-a-kind goods created by local SF Etsy artisans, DIY arts and crafts activities and more.

 Location: CIVIC CENTER PLAZA